Authentic Costeño Autonomy Movement

 The Authentic Costeño Autonomy Movement (Spanish: Movimiento Auténtico Autónomo Costeño - MAAC) is a regional Nicaraguan political party founded in 1993 by Faran Dometz Hebbert, a Moravian pastor from Pearl Lagoon and former director of the Moravian High School in Bluefields.
 MAAC represents the Creole establishment.
-The MAAC contested in the 1994 Atlantic Coast Regional Elections and won 2 seats (out of 45) in the RAAS Regional Council.
+The MAAC contested the 1994 Atlantic Coast Regional Elections and won 2 seats (out of 45) in the RAAS Regional Council.